 Even if your budget will allow you to really go all-out on a serious liquid cooling solutions, if you have a smaller PC case, you’ll likely not have enough space.
 That’s where something like the Corsair Hydro H5 SF comes into play.
 Even on the smallest PC cases, you’re able to use this CPU cooler to keep your CPU chilled, even if you have some beastly overclocks happening.
 Plus, because it’s a closed loop, you don’t even need to worry about maintenance.
 Set it up, and let it do its thing – you won’t be disappointed.

 Type: Passively cooled heatsink | Compatibility: Intel LGA 775 – 1156; AMD AM2 – AM3+; FM1 | Noise volume: 0dBA | Dimensions (W x H x D): 180 x 148 x 180mm | Weight: 1.6 pounds (0.73kg)

-Unless you’re already neck deep in the rabbit hole that is silent PC assembly, you’ve probably never heard of NoFan, a South Korean component company that specializes in helping enthusiasts reach that 0dBA silent sweet spot.
-In doing so, of course, you can count on severely limiting yourself in terms of power, with its CR-95C fanless solution being limited in compatibility to processors whose TDP fall below 95W.
-Still, the NoFan CR-95C is worth a shot for those sporting low-power rigs that prioritize tranquility over raw horsepower.
+Rounding out our best CPU coolers list is the NoFan CR-95C.
+You’ve probably never heard of NoFan – unless you’re already neck deep into the rabbit hole that is silent PC assembly.
+The South Korean component company specializes in helping enthusiasts reach that 0dBA silent sweet spot.
+In doing so, of course, will severely limit your set-up in terms of power, with its CR-95C fanless solution being limited in compatibility to processors whose TDP fall below 95W.
+Still, the NoFan CR-95C is worth a shot if you want to build a low-power computer that completely blends into the background.